In this Article

 The Salmonella Typhi bacteria attacks the central circulatory system and starts to multiply.
 Typhoid is an extremely infectious disease, which spreads fast and can be caused by these major reasons:

-- Food and water: Like cholera, typhoid is mainly transmitted through water and food.
+- Food and water: Like cholera, typhoid is mainly transmitted through contaminated food and water.
 Babies contract the disease by consuming contaminated food or water.

-- Carrier: Babies may become infected when a carrier or infected person touches them without washing their hands.
+- Carrier: A baby may become infected when a carrier or an infected person touches him/her without washing their hands.

 - Food preparation: Unhygienic meals or improper storage also leads to typhoid in babies.

-- Stools: The typhoid bacteria is passed in the stools of the infected person and not washing hands after going to the toilet can lead to an infection.
+- Stools: The typhoid bacteria are passed in the stools of the infected person and not washing hands after going to the toilet can lead to an infection.

 While typhoid is common in children between the ages of two and five, toddlers and babies can also easily contract it.
 The symptoms seen in toddlers and babies can easily be confused with other illnesses.
 It is uncommon for solely breastfed babies to get infected as they gain immunity through their mother’s milk and are protected against contaminated food as they don’t consume it.

-What Symptoms of Typhoid are Seen in Babies?
+What Are the Symptoms of Typhoid in Babies?

-The symptoms of typhoid in babies develop within a week or two after your baby comes into contact with the contaminated drink or food.
+The symptoms of typhoid in babies develop within a week or two after the baby has come in contact with contaminated food or water.
 These symptoms can last for up to 4 weeks or longer.
 Typhoid signs in children or babies include:

-- Persisting low-grade fever of 100.4 degrees F, which increases over time and that lasts for over three days
+- Persisting low-grade fever of 100.4 degrees F, which increases over time and lasts for over three days.

 - Coated tongue